northoniserhardt/tiktok-live-game/README.md

 But don't worry; they are excellent swimmers.
 Upon winning, the character will celebrate with their respective grandstand.

-## Here you can find an article that provides more interesting information about the project, including a video demonstrating how it works: {{link dev.to}}
+## Here you can find an article that provides more interesting information about the project, including a video demonstrating how it works: [dev.to/tiktok-live-game](https://dev.to/northoniserhardt/building-an-interactive-tiktok-live-game-with-js-2g1m)

 ---